curiousCATla/Chinook-SQL-Project/README.md

 - "Which countries have customers who spend the most per purchase?" -> Chile, on average, has the highest average order value despite being one of the smallest markets with a single customer.
 When only looking at countries with 5 or more customers, the USA has the highest average order value
 - "How many customers made more than one purchase?" -> Almost every customer has made at least 7 purchases, and a single customer with 6 purchases.

+## What I Learned
+This was my first SQL project and my introduction to databases and data analysis using SQL.
+This project taught me the basics of databases, using DB Browser to explore data structure and execute SQL to produce tables with analytical value.